All iLive content is medically reviewed or fact checked to ensure as much factual accuracy as possible.

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Caliciviruses were first isolated from animals in 1932, and in 1976 were found in feces of children suffering from acute gastroenteritis.
-Now they are separated into an independent family - Caliciviridae.
+Caliciviruses were first isolated from animals in 1932 and were found in the feces of children suffering from acute gastroenteritis in 1976.
+They are now classified as a separate family, Caliciviridae.

-Virions have a spherical shape and a diameter of 37 nm, there is no supercapsid.
-The genome is represented by a positive single-stranded RNA with a mass of about 2.6-2.8 MD.
-With negative-contrast microscopy, 32 deep (about 10 nm) cup-shaped impressions are found on the surface of the virions, which served as the basis for giving them the name caliciviruses (Greek calyx-bowl).
-Caliciviruses do not multiply in cell cultures, this makes it difficult to detect them.
-For diagnostics, the method of immune electron microscopy is mainly used.
+The virions are spherical and 37 nm in diameter, with no supercapsid.
+The genome is represented by positive single-stranded RNA with a molecular weight of about 2.6-2.8 MD.
+Negative-contrast microscopy reveals 32 deep (about 10 nm) cup-shaped depressions on the surface of the virions, which is why they were named caliciviruses (from the Greek calyx - cup).
+Caliciviruses do not reproduce in cell cultures, which makes them difficult to detect.
+Immune electron microscopy is mainly used for diagnostics.